Understanding the cost contributions of direct labor and indirect labor is crucial in budgeting and planning.

 Income Statement Expenses

-Direct and Indirect Labor may be important cost categories in business case analysis.
-They can have a major impact on business case outcomes in analyses such as:
+Direct and Indirect Labor may be essential cost categories in business case analysis.
+They can have a significant impact on business case outcomes in studies such as:

 - Financial justification.